Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 *[Mario Artist Paint Studio](https://tcrf.net/Mario_Artist_Paint_Studio)* is supposed to be compatible with the Game Boy Printer via an unreleased "64GB(?)
 Cable" ([or just the transfer pak (?)](https://luigiblood.tumblr.com/post/187348407478/reverse-enginnering-the-unreleased-gameboy-printer)) and an unreleased "Game Boy Printer cartridge" possibly used as an overkill buffer/level shifter.
 Mario Artist Paint Studio contains a printer libray and menus for using printers, both grayscale and color.
 Mario Artist: Communication Kit also contains a [dismissed printer menu](https://www.mariowiki.com/Mario_Artist:_Communication_Kit) and a full printer library.
 I have no idea how it would be connected physically to the printer.
 Both N64 games contains commands for the classic printer with packets of 640 bytes but also for the color one with packets of 320 bytes and the undocumented (print ?) command 0x06.

-**Example of printer library in Mario Artist: Communication Kit and Mario Artist Paint Studio (they are exactly the same)**
+**Example of printer library in Mario Artist: Communication Kit (and Mario Artist Paint Studio as they are exactly the same)**

 ![](/images/Communication%20Kit.png)

 The [Debagame Tester: Second Impact](https://tcrf.net/Proto:Game_Boy_Camera) for Game Boy contains a complete printer library, a COM menu but I do not find how to activate printing from button inputs.
 I guess the version 10.24 of the rom (the only one know to date) was not compiled with that functionality.